Alastair Smart BSc. MSc. GradDipEd. GAICD.

 Joseph fully understands that for an aquaculture project to be financially successful, every operation requires meticulous evaluation and detailed attention.
 He recognises and appreciates that customer service in the aquaculture industry is 24/7 by definition.

 Glenn is a PhD qualified marine ecologist with approximately 14 years of research and consulting experience in the fields of marine and freshwater science.
-Glenn is a Senior Environmental Advisor at SmartAqua, an Adjunct Senior Research Fellow at Curtin University, and an Associate Principal and Quantitative Ecologist at BMT.
+Glenn is Principal Environmental Advisor at SmartAqua, an Adjunct Senior Research Fellow at Curtin University, and Team Lead Marine Science and Aquaculture at Stantec.

-As SmartAqua’s exclusive environmental partner, Glenn together with the support of BMT offer industry leading skills in the design and implementation of baseline surveys, and a strong track-record in the development of EIAs and environmental management plans (EMPs) for the aquaculture industry.
+As SmartAqua’s exclusive environmental partner, Glenn offers industry leading skills in the design and implementation of baseline surveys, and a strong track-record in the development of EIAs and environmental management plans (EMPs) for the aquaculture industry.
+Glenn has spent a lot of time in the Middle East supporting that region’s aquaculture and fishery developments.

 Dr Shiell comments “The sustainable development of coastal aquaculture requires a clear understanding of the level of output waste (faeces, excess feeds and inorganic nutrients), stocking densities and hydrodynamics, together with an appreciation of the receiving environment, including water quality, sediment quality and benthic habitats.

-In support of this, BMT has the necessary skills and experience to safely execute technical studies, and to develop hydrodynamic and ecological models for the purpose of predicting the potential impacts of aquaculture.
-In turn, BMT use the outputs of these studies to inform and develop fit-for-purpose environmental management strategies.”
+In support of this, Glenn has the necessary skills and experience to safely execute technical studies, and to develop hydrodynamic and ecological models for the purpose of predicting the potential impacts of aquaculture.
+In turn, Glenn use the outputs of these studies to inform and develop fit-for-purpose environmental management strategies.”

-BMT offer the following environmental services related to the seafood industry:
+Stantec offer a diverse range of environmental services related to the seafood industry:

 Paula Sylvia BSc, MSC, MBA